 Theacyclic uncontrolled combustions results in a high temperature inside the cylinder.
 This phenomenon causes that, engine parts like pistons, valves or the cylinder head, are subjected to high stress.

-The Knock Sensor is located on the engine block so that records the pinging caused by the knocking effect and transforms it into an electrical signal.
-The control unit checks the signal with the values stored specification and intervene to control the engine, the fuel injection and the ignition to the extent necessary, before the fuel reaches the knock limit.
+The knock sensor is located in the engine block so that it registers the knocking noise caused by the knocking effect and transforms it into an electrical signal.
+The control unit compares the signal with the stored specification values and intervenes to control the engine, fuel injection and ignition as necessary, before combustion reaches the knock limit.

 Technical data

-Knock Sensors are differentiated by their sensitivity (S).
-Sensitivity is the ratio between the tension generated on the sensor terminals and the acceleration towhich it is subjected.
+Knock Sensors are differentiated by their Sensitivity (S).
+Sensitivity is the relationship between the voltage generated between its terminals and the acceleration to which it is being subjected.
 It is expressed in mVolts/g.

 Knock Sensors of non-resonant type have the property to maintain its sensitivity almost constant throughout its whole range of reading.